Here’s Why Purple Shampoo for Blonde Hair Is a Year-Long Staple

 • Do use colorless or white/clear products on your hair moving forward.
 Heavily tinted products can stain bleached strands.

 • Do a deep-conditioning treatment after, if you can.
 Purple shampoo can be a bit drying on hair—which is why we recommend using it in tandem with a conditioner.
 Be sure to apply a moisturizing mask afterwards.
 Also, limit using toning shampoo to, at the most, once or twice a week, as it can dry hair out if used too often.

 • Do a double-cleanse, if your strands can take it.
-Some women start with a regular shampoo for a normal, thorough scalp-and-strand cleanse, and top off with a purple shampoo to tone.
 Just make sure your strands are healthy enough for this and as always, get conditioner-happy afterwards.
 We like alternating Bed Head by TIGI Dumb Blonde Shampoo, which is pH-balanced and infused with keratin and milk proteins to reconstruct processed strands, with Bed Head by TIGI Dumb Blonde Purple Toning Shampoo, which then counteracts any brassiness.

-How to Use Purple Shampoo for Brunette and Silver Hair
+How to Use Purple Shampoo for Brunette Hair

 Purple Shampoo for Brunettes

 The main purpose of purple shampoo is to banish brassiness and to neutralize yellow hues in blonde hair.
 So, if you’re a brunette with light colored highlights, blonde ombré or a balayage that’s on the brassy, ashy or yellowish end of the spectrum, incorporate a purple shampoo into your hair color maintenance routine.

 How to Use Purple Shampoo to Tone Blonde Hair

 1. Dose yourself.

-Start strong, and by that we mean try using your purple shampoo every other day to get rid of all that initial brassiness.
-Ease off once you feel like you’re getting too ashy or if your hair takes on a bluish or violet tinge (don’t panic, a quick rinse with a regular shampoo will remove the effects of purple shampoo).
+Start strong.
+Try using your purple shampoo every other day to get rid of all that initial brassiness.
+Ease off once you feel like you’re getting too ashy or if your hair takes on a bluish or violet tinge.
 After that, dose down by switching to perhaps twice or even twice a week.